Ahrefs logoAhrefs4.7

 For Individuals

-Windsurf, as its freemium model and AI coding assistance provide immediate value for solo developers or learners, whereas Ahrefs's premium cost is typically prohibitive for individual use without a business budget.
+Windsurf, because its freemium model and AI-assisted coding provide immense value for solo developers or learners at no initial cost, whereas Ahrefs's paid-only model is cost-prohibitive for individual use.

 For Startups